C++ Core Guidelines: To Switch or not to Switch, that is the Question

 }

 The [[fallthrough]] attribute in line (1) suppresses a compiler warning.
-That will not hold for the line (2).
+That will not hold for line (2).
 The compiler may warn.
 Line (3) is ill-formed because no case label is following.

 ES.79: Use default to handle common cases (only)